gabdube/native-windows-gui/readme.md

   - GridLayout
 - A canvas powered by *Direct2D* to draw custom controls
   - A single line cannot express how much work was put into this
-- Extended image formats with the Windows Imaging Component (WIC).
 - The most common dialog boxes
   - File dialog (save, open, open folder)
   - Font dialog